Walpole Park

-Walpole Park is a 28 acre Grade II municipal park, situated in Ealing (West London).
+Walpole Park is a 28 acre Grade II municipal park, situated in Ealing (West London), England.
 Currently governed by Ealing Council, it was initially the grounds of Pitzhanger Manor, the early 19th-century country home of Sir John Soane.
 It was acquired by Ealing Council in 1899 and opened to the public for the first time on 1 May 1901.

 The park itself is listed at grade II on the Register of Parks and Gardens of Special Historic Interest in England.
 Within its boundaries are additional statutory protected structures: Pitzhanger Manor & Gallery (listed Grade I) and Lodge (listed Grade II).
 Other attractions featured in its grounds include the late Victorian ornamental Serpentine Lake, bordering the House's rear lawn, and a pond further west with a pair of fountains – both of which attract waterfowl.